mpletz/abaqus_python_ws2022/README.md

 * _Scripts that run the model and wait for completion crash if run in an interactive way (i.e., when started using "Run Script" or script=... in the command line)_

 ![Sketch of the indentation model we used in unit 4.](images/indenter-model3.png)

+### Unit 5
+* We revisited the evaluation of the history output from the last unit
+* We looked into how to automatically generate images out of Abaqus models (png, svg).
+There was an error in my code because I deleted `from caeModules import *` because the viewer module is a cae module.